"The

 My wife lost an unborn baby at three months while we lived in Santa Maria, California.

-wouldnt attend church.
+God.
+She wouldnt attend church.
 No amount of counseling, talking, or prayer helped.

 Then, at Easter, she felt a quiet, clear impression that we should attend one specific

-Please ask God."
+do!
+Please pray and ask God."

 Was the impression real?
 Or just her own feelings?
-If she told him, would she look
+If she told him, would she just look

 foolish?
 I prayed quickly, then suggested a test.
 "Why dont we ask that, if